Democratic-Republican Party: Final years, 1825–1829

-Party name
+Origins of party name

 In the 1790s, political parties were new in the United States and people were not accustomed to having formal names for them.
 There was no single official name for the Democratic-Republican Party, but party members generally called themselves Republicans and voted for what they called the "Republican party", "republican ticket" or "republican interest".
 Jefferson and Madison often used the terms "republican" and "Republican party" in their letters.
 As a general term (not a party name), the word republican had been in widespread usage from the 1770s to describe the type of government the break-away colonies wanted to form: a republic of three separate branches of government derived from some principles and structure from ancient republics; especially the emphasis on civic duty and the opposition to corruption, elitism, aristocracy and monarchy.

-The term "Democratic-Republican" was used by contemporaries only occasionally, but is used by some modern sources.
-Some present-day sources describe the party as the "Jeffersonian Republicans".
-Other sources have labeled the party as the "Democratic Party", though that term was sometimes used pejoratively by Federalist opponents.
-Some argue that the party is not to be confused with the present-day Democratic Party, however, a direct historical political lineage between them is able to be affirmed by some historians, political scientists, commentators, and by modern Democrats, reinforcing both names' continued and occasionally interchangeable use.
+The term "Democratic-Republican" was used by contemporaries only occasionally, but is used by modern political scientists.
+Historians often refer to the "Jeffersonian Republicans".
+The term "Democratic Party" was first used pejoratively by Federalist opponents.